 Step One

-The Sun-Dry / Roast — Making Turmeric Brittle
+Sun-Dry or Roast — Make Turmeric Brittle

-Even "dried" turmeric from the market retains 8-12% residual moisture.
-This moisture acts as a shock absorber — it prevents the root from fracturing cleanly under impact.
-Instead of snapping into powder, it bends and compresses, wrapping around the blade.
+Even "dried" turmeric from the market retains 8–12% residual moisture.
+This moisture acts as a shock absorber — preventing the root from fracturing cleanly under impact.

 Two Methods — Choose One